10 Winter Surfing Destinations You Need to Check Out [Updated]

 If you haven’t already made plans for the winter holidays, we have some hot ideas for you to consider.
 How does watching the sunset from a palm-fringed beach while swinging in a hammock and sipping cocktails in the midst of winter sound?

-Throw in some amazing surfing sessions on some of the world’s best waves and you have yourself a recipe for an unforgettable winter getaway!
+Throw in some amazing surfing sessions on some of the world’s best waves and you have yourself a recipe for an unforgettable winter surfing holiday!

-Contrary to popular belief, winter months are a great time to go on a surfing trip!
+Contrary to popular belief, winter months are a great time to go on a budget surf trip!

-In the Northern Hemisphere, the best waves come in during winter months.
-At the same time, it’s summertime in the Southern Hemisphere!
+In the Northern Hemisphere, the best waves come in during winter.
+At the while, it’s summertime in the Southern Hemisphere!
 So check out our list of the best winter surfing spots, along with some recommendations of awesome surf camps you can join while there.

 If the long-haul trip to Indonesia, Hawaii or the Maldives seems like too much of a drag, there’s an equally excellent option closer to Europe.
 And it’s much cheaper too!

 Have a taste of Moroccan sunshine in the midst of winter on an 8-day all-inclusive surf & yoga camp in Tamraght, which welcomes all levels of surfers.
-You will enjoy 6 days of surfing lessons, morning or evening yoga classes, and daily meals featuring Moroccan cuisine.
+You’ll enjoy 6 days of surfing lessons, morning or evening yoga classes, and daily meals featuring Moroccan cuisine.

 Known as the ‘Brazil of Europe’, Portugal is a surfing mecca.
 Why?
 Are powerful Atlantic swells, wild nightlife, tons of beach bars and Nazaré, the biggest wave ever surfed in history, good enough reasons for you?